bysiuxvx/calculator/README.md

 # calculator

 Simple calculator

-This is just a simple project where I am / was trying to implement some idead I had regarding CSS / JS
+This is just a simple project where I am trying to implement some ideas I had regarding CSS / JS